 Why it’s great – These islands are perfect for an unspoiled, traditional Greek Island experience.
 The rustic island of Sifnos offers a glimpse into traditional Greek island life, where you’ll be greeted with white-washed villages, secluded beaches only reachable by dirt-road, and 227 churches and monasteries spread around the island.

-Known to many as the island of flavours, the island’s main town of Apollonía is the ultimate place to embark on a culinary voyage through the local tavernas, with some of the most mouth-watering Greek food we’ve ever tasted.
+Known to many as the island of flavors, the island’s main town of Apollonía is the ultimate place to embark on a culinary voyage through the local tavernas, with some of the most mouth-watering Greek food we’ve ever tasted.
 Part of the Cyclades archipelago, Sifnos offers a laid-back retreat compared to the hustle and bustle of nearby Santorini and Mykonos, where beaches such as Chrisopigí beach are home to crystal clear waters – take a dip below the towering monasteries overhead.

 Folegandros is known for its amazing, unspoiled, almost primitive natural environment and boutique hotels, as well as its hidden beaches where you can expect to enjoy stretches of sand to yourselves.